calchulus/podVE/README.md

 Current, there’s a 0.25% percent fixed borrow fee, and there’s a 0.09% fee for flash loans.

 Initially, we propose a fixed 0.15% fee, somewhere in between these two, as fixed term loans last longer than flash loans but should be cheaper to execute than flexible borrow times - we can call them “Thunder loans”, as thunder comes after the flash of lightning.
 This flat fee for both daily and weekly borrows can incentivize more users to pick weekly borrows (a less regressive cost), which creates a longer, more stable borrow for the ecosystem and the utilization rate.
 Better predictability of utilization rates and consequently variable rates can be a positive externality that entices more people into the world of defi overall.
+This fee should also generate reasonable value accration for the AAVE ecosystem as well.

 An additional optional variable to adjust is the max cap of how much capital may be borrowed at these fixed rates, either per address, or totally across each cycle.
 If there’s more demand, you can structure multiple pods or multiple tranches.